NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choices
      - Description
    * - ``neighbor_front_distance``
-     - true
+     - false
      - ft
      - Double
      -
      - The distance between the unit and the neighboring building to the front (not including eaves).
 A value of zero indicates no neighbors.
 Used for shading.
    * - ``neighbor_back_distance``
-     - true
+     - false
      - ft
      - Double
      -
      - The distance between the unit and the neighboring building to the back (not including eaves).
 A value of zero indicates no neighbors.
 Used for shading.
    * - ``neighbor_left_distance``
-     - true
+     - false
      - ft
      - Double
      -
      - The distance between the unit and the neighboring building to the left (not including eaves).
 A value of zero indicates no neighbors.
 Used for shading.
    * - ``neighbor_right_distance``
-     - true
+     - false
      - ft
      - Double
      -